IMF's Lagarde says still much work to do in Greek debt talks

-DRESDEN, Germany (Reuters) - The head of the International Monetary Fund (IMF) said in a German television interview on Thursday that there was still a lot of work to do before Greece and its international lenders could clinch a cash-for-reforms deal.
+DRESDEN, Germany, May 28 (Reuters) - The head of the International Monetary Fund (IMF) said in a German televison interview on Thursday that there was still a lot of work to do before Greece and its international lenders could clinch a cash-for-reforms deal.

 “We are all in the process of working towards a solution for Greece and I would not say that we already have reached substantial results,” IMF Managing Director Christine Lagarde told ARD television in comments which were translated from English to German.

-“Things have moved, but there is still a lot of work to do,” she noted, adding that she believed Greece would fulfill its commitments.
+“Things have moved, but there is still a lot of work to do,” she noted, adding that she believed Greece would fulfil its commitments.